OVERVIEW

 Subex Limited ("Subex" or "the Company") has its Equity Shares listed on the National Stock Exchange of India Limited ("NSE") and the BSE Limited ("BSE").

 The management of Subex is committed to transparency and disclosure.
 In keeping with that commitment, we are pleased to disclose hereunder information about the Company, its business, operations, outlook, risks and financial condition.
 The financial statements of the Company have been prepared in compliance with the requirements of the Companies Act, 2013 and the Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 (including amendments thereto).
 The management of Subex accepts responsibility for the integrity and objectivity of these financial statements, as well as for various estimates and judgments used therein.
-The estimates and judgments relating to the financial statements have been made on a prudent and reasonable basis, in order that the financial statements reflect the form and substance of transactions in a true and fair manner, and reasonably present the state of affairs and profits/ losses for the year under review.
+The estimates and judgments relating to the financial statements have been made on a prudent and reasonable basis, in order that the financial statements reflect the form and substance of transactions in a true and fair manner and reasonably present the state of affairs and profits/ losses for the year under review.

-In addition to the historical information contained herein, the following discussion may include forward looking statements which involve risks and uncertainties, including but not limited to the risks inherent in the Companys growth strategy, dependency on certain clients, dependency on availability of qualified technical personnel and other factors discussed in this report.
+In addition to the historical information contained herein, the following discussion may include forward looking statements which involve risks and uncertainties, including but not limited to the risks inherent in the Companys growth strategy, dependency on certain clients, availability of qualified technical personnel and other factors discussed in this report.

 COMPANY OVERVIEW

-Subex is a telecom AI solutions company enabling Communications Service Providers (CSP) across the globe to create connected experiences for their customers.
-Founded in 1994, Subex has spent over 25 years helping CSPs maximize their revenues and profitability.
+Subex is a telecom AI solutions Company enabling Communications Service Providers (CSP) across the globe to create connected experiences for their customers.
+Founded in 1994, Subex has spent over 30 years helping CSPs maximize their revenues and profitability.
 With a legacy of having served the market through its world-class solutions for business optimization and analytics, Subex is now leading the way by leveraging AI to create connected experiences in the business ecosystems of its customers.
 Through their HyperSense line of offerings, Subex empowers communications service providers and enterprise customers to make faster, better decisions by leveraging AI across the data value chain.
-Subex leverages its award-winning product portfolio in areas such as Business Assurance and Fraud Management to help CSPs reduce risk, combat fraud, and thereby ensure profitability.
+Subex leverages its award-winning product portfolio in areas such as Business Assurance, Fraud Management, Partner Ecosystem Management and Enterprise Asset Management to help CSPs reduce risk, combat fraud, and thereby ensure profitability.
 Subex also offers scalable Managed Services and Business Consulting services.
-Subex has more than 300 installations across 90+ countries.
+Subex has more than 300 installations across 100+ countries.
+More information on (a) an overview of the telecom industry (b) our products (c) Opportunities and challenges and (d) our revenue model is discussed below.

-Key Trends Shaping the Future of Telecommunications 5G: The Catalyst for Telco Transformation
+Key Trends Shaping the Future of Telecommunications

 OUR PORTFOLIO

 Subexs portfolio is a comprehensive suite of AI-powered solutions designed to empower Communications Service Providers (CSPs) and enterprise customers in the telecommunications industry.
-Leveraging our award-winning expertise in Business Assurance and Fraud Management, Subex has integrated AI through our HyperSense platform to deliver cutting-edge solutions.
+Leveraging our award-winning expertise in Business Assurance and Fraud Management, Subex has integrated AI through HyperSense to deliver cutting-edge solutions.
 These solutions help CSPs combat fraud, mitigate risks, and optimize their business operations, ultimately enhancing profitability.
 With a focus on creating connected experiences and leveraging AI across the data value chain, Subex enables its customers to make faster, better decisions, stay ahead of the curve, and thrive in the dynamic telecom landscape.

-Business Assurance
+HyperSense Business Assurance

 HyperSense Business Assurance, a product of over 25 years of industry experience, is the telecom industrys most comprehensive AI/ML-powered solution.
 It empowers CSPs to proactively mitigate revenue leakages, assess business impacts in near real-time, and navigate dynamic risk landscapes.
 By enabling collaboration and knowledge management, HyperSense enhances risk mitigation and decision-making.
 Additionally, it provides AI-driven predictive and prescriptive business insights for CXOs across various verticals, solidifying its position as a trusted solution among CSPs.

-Fraud Management
+HyperSense Fraud Management

 Built on 30 years of domain expertise, the HyperSense Fraud Management system is the only AI-first fraud management system for telcos enabling them to effectively combat fraud and security risks by leveraging AI in every step of the fraud management process.
-With a state-of-the-art AI engine at the core, it helps risk professionals increase business-coverage, accuracy, and precision and enables them to use AI in a sustained manner.
+With a state-of-the-art AI engine at the core, it helps risk professionals increase business- coverage, accuracy, and precision and enables them to use AI in a sustained manner.
 With Subexs comprehensive fraud management system, operators can detect more than 350 types of fraud in all telecom environments.

 Enterprise Asset Management

-Subexs Enterprise Asset Management provides CSPs with the necessary framework and controls to make the best use of their assets, thereby helping manage network Capex efficiently and maximizing asset ROI.
+Subexs Enterprise Asset Management provides CSPs with the necessary framework and controls to make the best use of their assets, thereby helping to manage network Capex efficiently and maximizing asset ROI.
 The solution ties the assets financial parameters to its current utilization and location, creates a 360-degree view of the asset, generates accurate reports for audits, and calculates the return on assets.
 Also, it simplifies field audits, provides near real-time capacity views, recommendations to optimize network utilization and optimizes P2R (Plan-to-retire) and cash-to-cash cycle for assets and improves overall operational efficiency.

 Partner Ecosystem Management